 Seeing & Looking

 Words and pictures together are more potent than either alone.
 Haiku photography combines an image with a short poem to link the essence of nature with human life.
-The idea is not to describe, but to allow readers to experience, in their imagination, the same feeling you felt, when you saw beauty.
+The idea is not to describe, but to allow readers to enjoy a similar experiential feeling that the artist had.

 Not by giving answers to riddles, but rather by opening doors of consciousness, haiku invites us to observe the immediate moment with our full attention.
 This is in harmony with the essence of contemplative photography.